-Eskipazar - Hadrianopolis in Paphlagonia Eskipazar - Hadrianopolis in Paphlagonia was a city in southwestern Asia Minor about 3km west of modern Eskipazar town of Karabuk Province.
-It was inhabited from at least the 1st century BC to the 8th century AD and was named after Hadrian, the Roman emperor, in the 2nd century AD.
-Hadrianapolis was established in the late Hellenistic, Roman and early Byzantine periods.
-When Emperor Theodosius I (347-395) created a new province called Honorias from Paphlagonia and Bithynia, it became known as Hadrianopolis in Honorias, the name by which it is now known - largely due to its Christian diocese, listed among current titular sees - in the Annuario Pontificio.
-Excavation work for the ancient city began in 2003 and has uncovered 14 public buildings.
-These include two baths, two churches, a defense structure, rock tombs, a theater, an arched and domed structure as well as four other large-scale structures located on the sanctuary that have not been identified.
-A villa is also listed among the excavated sites as well as some religious buildings.
-The church floors are decorated with mosaics and have images of the rivers of Gihon, Pishon, Tigris, Euphrates which are mentioned in the Bible.
-Various animals are also depicted in the mosaic of ancient city which has been likened to the ancient city of Zeugma.
-One of Anatolia's earliest churches was found at Hadrianopolis.
-In December 2019, archaeologists found an 1800-year-old limestone slab with a female silhouette, which is most likely that of Demeter.
-It had the inscription "Herakleides, son of Glaukos".
-The slab has a figure of a woman on it wearing a traditional dress, holding ears of wheat in her right hand and wearing a belt with a snake on her waist.
-Most probably, this is the goddess of the harvest and agriculture Demeter.
+Eskipazar - Hadrianopolis in Paphlagonia Hadrianopolis in Paphlagonia, also known as Eskipazar, was a city situated in southwestern Asia Minor, located approximately 3km west of the modern town of Eskipazar in the Karabuk Province.
+The city was inhabited from at least the 1st century BC until the 8th century AD and was named after the Roman emperor Hadrian in the 2nd century AD.
+Hadrianopolis was established during the late Hellenistic, Roman, and early Byzantine periods.
+When Emperor Theodosius I (347-395) established a new province called Honorias, combining Paphlagonia and Bithynia, the city became known as Hadrianopolis in Honorias.
+It was largely due to its Christian diocese that it was listed among the current titular sees in the Annuario Pontificio.
+Excavations began in 2003, revealing 14 public buildings, including two baths, two churches, a defense structure, rock tombs, a theater, an arched and domed structure, and four other large-scale structures located on the sanctuary that have yet to be identified.
+A villa and various religious buildings were also discovered.
+The mosaic floors of the churches depict images of the biblical rivers Gihon, Pishon, Tigris, and Euphrates, as well as various animals.
+The ancient city's mosaic has been compared to that of Zeugma, another ancient city in Anatolia.
+One of Anatolia's earliest churches was also found at Hadrianopolis.
+In December 2019, archaeologists discovered an 1800-year-old limestone slab featuring a female silhouette, likely that of Demeter, the goddess of harvest and agriculture.
+The slab bears the inscription "Herakleides, son of Glaukos" and depicts a woman wearing traditional dress, holding ears of wheat in her right hand, and wearing a belt with a snake on her waist.